Video platform UU: FAQ

 Click on the ‘copy’ icon to copy the link.

 Click on the ‘gear’ icon for more options.

-You can share the copied link with students, for example via BlackBoard or by email.
+You can share the copied link with your felllow students or teachers, for example via BlackBoard or by email.

 To download a video, you need ‘Edit’ rights.